-SHRI BHUPESH GUPTA; Also in Congress Party papers like the Jugan-tar, Amrita Bazar Patrika, Anand Bazar Patrika, and so on.
+SHRI BHUPESH GUPTA: Also Congress Party papers like the Jugantar, Amrita Bazar Patrika, Bazar Patrika, and so on.

-SHRI JAGJIVAN RAM: "Swa-dhkiata" took a prominent part in it.
+JAGJIVAN RAM: "Swadhinata" took a prominent part in it.
 I suggested to the Railway Board that all these matters should be brought to the notice of the Inspector.
-I have the report of the Inspector of Railways who investigated into the cause of this accident saying that he made it a particular point to see Mr. Choubey, and he enquired from him as to what was his authority on the basis of which he said that this engine was defedive and the driver had refused to take it out.
+I have the report of the Inspector of Railways who investigated into the cause of this accident saying that he made it a particular point to see Mr. Choubey, and he enquired from him as to what was his authority on the basis of which he said that this engine was defective and the driver had refused to take it out.
 He asked him to give some instances or some evidence, and Mr. Narayan Choubey said: "Well, I just heard it here and there"-just like the Communist Party.
-Sir, the engine was not defective, and in view of all these allegations appearing in the Press, the Inspector took particular care to examine the engine, the site of 1he accident and everything.
-The "engine was not over-aged.
-It had its due periodical overhaul.
+Sir, the engine was not these defective, and in view of all allegations appearing in the Press, the Inspector took particular care to examine the engine, the site of the accident and everything.
+The engine was not over-aged.
+It had its due perio. dical overhaul.
 It was only eleven years old, it was just running its eleventh year.
 The track condition was also good.
-It was only in September that the track was inspected by the track recording machine which records the condition of the track on a graph.
-So far as the track and the rolling stock were concerned, their was nothing defective in them.
+It was only in Sepcondition tember that the track was inspected by the track recording machine which records the condition of the track on a graph.
+So far as the track and the rolling stock were concerned, there was nothing defective in them.
 I am myself not a technical man.
-Th\ Railway Inspectors are technical men with long experience of railway working, keeping themselves abreast of all new developments in the railway world.
-The Inspector has by graph and everything that are technically accepted proved that it was a case of a sabotage.
+Railway Inspectors are technical men with long experience of railway working, keeping themselves abreast of all new developments in the railway The Inspector has by graph world. and everything that are technically accepted proved that it was a case of a sabotage.